-This song tells the story of a guy who kills himself by jumping off the Tallahatchie Bridge.
-There really was a Tallahatchie Bridge in Greenwood, Mississippi, but Gentry made up the story.
-The Tallahatchie Bridge collapsed in 1972.
+This song tells the story of the fictional Billie Joe McAllister, who kills himself by jumping off the Tallahatchie Bridge.
+There really is a Tallahatchie Bridge in Money, Mississippi, but Gentry made up the story.

-In the song, Billie Joe throws something off the bridge the day before he jumps.
+," what Billie Joe throws off the bridge before he jumps is one of the great questions in Pop music.
 Many people speculated that it was a baby, which led to his suicide.
-In the movie, it he throws over a rag doll and jumps because he thinks he might be gay.
+In the movie, he throws over a rag doll and jumps because he thinks he might be gay.

 The Beach Boys did a reply to this song called "Ode to Betty Joe" on their album Unsurpassed Masters, Vol. 20 (1968-1969), released with the song "It's Time."
 The two songs are not Beach Boys recordings, but performed by a comedy and musical group hired by the Beach Boys called the Pickle Brothers (the support group for the Beach Boys' live performances).
 The two songs later became recorded, pressed, and presumably vended at concerts. (thanks, Brandon - Seattle, WA)